Cruthin: Modern politics and culture

-In the 1970s, Unionist politician Ian Adamson proposed that the Cruthin were a British people who spoke a non-Celtic language and were the original inhabitants of Ulster.
-He argues that they were at war with the Irish Gaels for centuries, seeing the story of the Táin Bó Cúailnge as representing this; and argues that most of the Cruthin were driven to Scotland after the Battle of Moira (637), only for their descendants to return 1,000 years later in the Plantation of Ulster.
-Adamson's suggestion is that the Gaelic Irish are not really native to Ulster, and that the Ulster Scots have merely returned to their ancient lands.

-His theory has been adopted by some Ulster loyalists and Ulster Scots activists to counter Irish nationalism, and was promoted by elements in the Ulster Defence Association (UDA).
-They saw this new 'origin myth' as "a justification for their presence in Ireland and for partition of the country".
+In the 1970s, Unionist politician Ian Adamson proposed that the Cruthin were a British people who spoke a non-Celtic language and were the original inhabitants of Ulster and Scotland.
+He argues that they fought against the Irish Gaels for centuries, who invaded Ulster from the south, and sees the story of the Táin Bó Cúailnge as representing this.
+Adamson believes that most of the Cruthin were driven to Scotland after their defeat in the Battle of Moira (637), only for their descendants to return 1,000 years later in the Plantation of Ulster.
+Adamson thus suggests that the Gaelic Irish are not really native to Ulster and that the Ulster Scots have merely returned to their ancient lands.
+His theory has been adopted by some Ulster loyalists and Ulster Scots activists to counter Irish nationalism and Irish Gaelic culture.
+It was promoted by elements in the Ulster Defence Association (UDA).
+They saw this new 'origin myth' as a way to justify their territorial claim to Ulster and the partition of Ireland.

-Historians, archaeologists and anthropologists have widely rejected Adamson's theory.
 Prof. Stephen Howe of the University of Bristol argues it was designed to provide ancient underpinnings for a militantly separate Ulster identity.
 Historian Peter Berresford Ellis likens it to Zionism.

-Archaeologists such as J. P. Mallory and T. E. McNeil note that the Cruthin are "archaeologically invisible"; there is no evidence of them being a distinct group and "there is not a single object or site that an archaeologist can declare to be distinctly Cruthin"; they further considered Adamson's claims "quite remarkable".
+Historians, archaeologists and anthropologists have widely rejected Adamson's theory.
+There is no evidence of a "Gaelic invasion", and from the historical evidence "it seems that the language and social structure of the Cruthin was identical with that of the rest of the Irish".
+Archaeologists such as J. P. Mallory and T. E. McNeil note that the Cruthin are "archaeologically invisible" and "there is not a single object or site that an archaeologist can declare to be distinctly Cruthin".

 Much of Adamson's theories are based on the historical model put forward by Irish linguist T. F. O'Rahilly in 1946.
-Where Adamson differs is his claim that the Cruthin or Priteni were pre-Celtic as opposed to Celts themselves.
-However this model has since been refuted by authors such as Kenneth H. Jackson and John T. Koch.
-There is a lack of archaeological evidence for O'Rahilly's theory, and it was conclusively shown to be false in the landmark 2017 publication of the "Irish DNA Atlas", which sets out in great detail the genealogical history and modern day makeup of the British Isles.
+O'Rahilly argued that "the Cruthin or Priteni are the earliest inhabitants of these islands to whom a name can be assigned", and that the Gaels did not arrive until much later.
+Where Adamson differs is his claim that the Cruthin were not Celtic, but pre-Celtic.
+However, this model has also since been rejected by archaeologists and other experts.
+There is no evidence of large migrations to Ireland after the Bronze Age, either archaeologically or genetically.
+The intrusive (non-native) artifacts in Iron Age Ireland are La Tènian and Romano-British, and came from regions which were not Gaelic.
+Adamson's and O'Rahilly's theories are refuted by the 2017 publication of the "Irish DNA Atlas", which sets out in great detail the genealogical history and modern day makeup of the British Isles.

 The asteroid 3753 Cruithne was named after the group.

 Robert E. Howard's pulp hero Bran Mak Morn was characterised as "chief of the Cruithni Picts".